-At the Facility, the leadership team consists of the Director, Chief of Staff, Associate Director for Patient Care Services (ADPCS), and Associate Director.
-Organizational communication and accountability are carried out through a committee reporting structure with the Executive Committee of the Governing Body having oversight for leadership groups such as the Clinical Executive Board and Quality Leadership Council.
-The leaders are members of the Quality Leadership Council through which they track, trend, and monitor quality of care and patient outcomes.
+At the Facility, the leadership team consists of the Director, Chief of Staff, Associate Director Patient Care Services (ADPCS), and Associate Director.
+Organizational communication and accountability are carried out through a committee reporting structure with the Executive Governance Board having oversight for leadership groups such as the Medical Staff Executive, Administrative Executive, and the Nurse Executive Councils.
+The leaders are members of the Executive Governance Board through which they track, trend, and monitor quality of care and patient outcomes.